WeareJH/workflow/README.md

 composer global require wearejh/workflow:dev-master
 ```

+Notes:

-Make sure your composer global bin directory `~/.composer/vendor/bin` is available in your `$PATH` environment variable.
+- Make sure your composer global bin directory `~/.composer/vendor/bin` is available in your `$PATH` environment variable.
+- Because packages installed globally with composer share dependencies, you may need to run `composer global update` if the
+previous command failed.

 ## Usage